mlabs-haskell/cardano.nix/docs/getting-started/deploy.md

 #### `flake.nix`

 This [Nix Flake](https://zero-to-nix.com/concepts/flakes) is the entry point to the project.
-It locks inputs and provides the following inputs:
+It locks inputs and provides the following outputs:

-- a NixOS configuration for the virtual machine, under `nixosConfigurations.server-vm`
+- a NixOS configuration for the virtual machine, under `nixosConfigurations.vm`
-- an app to run the virtual machine as above, under `apps.x86_64-linux.server-vm`
+- an app to run the virtual machine as above, under `apps.x86_64-linux.vm`

-#### `preview.nix`
+#### `configuration.nix`

-This is the [NixOS configuration](https://zero-to-nix.com/concepts/nixos#configuration) to run cardano services for the machine.
+This is the [NixOS configuration](https://zero-to-nix.com/concepts/nixos#configuration) to run cardano services on the machine.

 #### `vm.nix`

-This NixOS configuration sets virtual machine options such as cores, memory and port forwarding.
-It is included in the configuration for the `nixosConfigurations.server-vm` virtual machine in `flake.nix`.
+Local VM configuration for convenient development.
+Don't use this in the cloud, it is insecure with an empty root password.
+Sets virtual machine options such as cores, memory and port forwarding.
+It is included in the configuration for the `nixosConfigurations.vm` virtual machine in `flake.nix`.

 ### Customize

 To learn more, browse available [NixOS options in nixpkgs](https://search.nixos.org/options) and [NixOS options provided by cardano.nix](../reference/module-options/cardano.md) (see other modules in the menu on the left).
-You can ad these options to `preview.nix` to configure the system.
+You can ad these options to `configuration.nix` to configure the system.

 ### Deployment options